 Monthly and quarterly newsletters are always beneficial in maintaining engagement.
 Also be sure your email template is updated and flexible.
 Don’t look like your emailing from the 1980’s.

 So that’s it - the 14 items we reviewed in our HubSpot audits.
 HubSpot is a very powerful and sometimes you may not know where to start.
 Hopefully the elements we highlighted here will be a good place for you to start.

 Curious as to what we would find in your HubSpot portal?
-Request your own audit below.
+Request your own audit for $450 below.